 British vegan collective HeartCure is fundraising to open an animal rights-based social center in Sheffield.

-The collective, which was created by vegan activists, has collaborated with a number of animal rights advocates, including Land of Hope and Glory filmmaker Earthling Ed and Michael Goodchild.
+The collective, which was created by vegan activists, has collaborated with a number of animal rights advocates, including Land of Hope and Glory filmmaker Earthling Ed.

 HeartCure hopes to ‘unite the community and bring daily change for veganism’ with its new center, which will include a cafe, library, stage, workstations, ethical clothing store, and zero waste store.

-Speaking to PBN about the center, which the collective wants to open early next year, member Jordan McCusker said: "The UK vegan community faces a dire problem.
+Speaking to PBN about the center, which the collective wants to open in June, member Jordan McCusker said: “The UK vegan community faces a dire problem.

 “We desperately need permanent hubs, places to gather, centers within which to share ideas for lasting growth and be inspired.
 Facebook groups and festivals can only do so much.